 1. Make a meal after the kids go to bed

 Sip wine and chat as you chop the ingredients up for a special meal for two.
 Note: this date night idea works best if you can eat some appetizers while the kids are still awake or eating their dinner because no one wants to be meal prepping while hangry.

 2. Do some DIY wine tasting at home

-Head to the local wine store and have the proprietor choose a few options for you and your partner to sample with some cheese or chocolate pairings.
-Make it more fun and google the region and share tidbits about each one as you partake.
+Head to the local wine store and choose a few options for you and your partner to sample with some cheese or chocolate pairings.
+(Better yet: consider a wine subscription box, so you don’t even have to leave the comfort of home.)
+Make it more fun and Google the region and share tidbits about each one as you partake.